-When Operations ≠ UX with CX
+When Operations ≠ UX with CX:

 Within six months we shifted from being task takers (overbuilding products), to deploying a team of researchers/strategists in the field (airports/flight) to identify key problems with rapid workshops or systems assessments.
 My team released the first-ever mobile native app (iOS) for agents in the airline industry, converting legacy tools and “green screen” terminals into a fluid experience.
-We eliminated up to 21% of development cost overruns from ineffective product solutions that could be deferred to EX training, process improvements, or systems latency.

 • My global ops product design team continuously connected business with engineering teams on net new improvements or updates.
 We quickly realized that many of these requests came from airport teams with little context which created confusion in development.

-Within weeks of proposing a product strategy/research team, I hired members to hop on daily flights for a day and meet with airport or inflight agents.
+• Within weeks of proposing a product strategy/research team, I hired members to hop on daily flights for a day and meet with airport or inflight agents.
 I implemented rapid design thinking workshops with them to assess and define these “asks.”
 This either added clarity to a development need, or provided CX-EX (agent) recommendations on training, process, or systems improvements.
 Reducing development cost overruns between 12% to 43%.

 • There was quarterly discussion on expanding our Design Ops team into United’s first “Innovation Lab” but space was consistently a challenge to allocate between staff growth and building policies.
 (Even unused massive “closets” were off limits) We shifted to identifying airport spaces instead.